eddieolivas/Hubspot-Code-Exercise/submission.md

 I would add a loading state and conditionally render a loading icon while the media items are being retreived.

+I would investigate the Parcel warnings regarding tree shaking when importing CSS modules with a default specifier.

 ## How did you deviate from the directions, if at all, and why?

 _your answer here_

 ## Is there anything else you'd like to let us know?

 This was really fun!
 I ran the page through the Wave Tool to fix all of the accessibility issues.
-The only warning left was that the page does not contain an H1 tag.
+The only warning left was that the page does not contain an H1 tag which I'm sure is fine for this purpose.

+Also, the exercise headings, the testimonial button, and the clear filters link give a "very low contrast" accessibility error.
+Apparently, that blue on white is too low contrast for somes users, especially users with low vision.